Realise the benefits of asset rebalancing

 For mutual fund investors, it is relatively easy to implement the practice of moving funds from debt to equity and vice-versa.
 Here, debt funds play the role of lending stability to a portfolio, a function whose importance equity investors often underplay.

-Asset rebalancing means that instead of seeing the equity-vs-fixed question as a black-vs-white binary choice, you should be seeing it as a shade of grey.
-Based on the time horizon of your financial needs and your risk tolerance, you could decide to some percentage of your financial investments in equity and some in fixed income.
-Once every year or so, you could 'rebalance' your portfolio.
-What this means that if the actual balance has veered away from your desired one, you should shift money from one to the other in order to attain that percentage again.
+Based on the time horizon of your financial needs and your risk tolerance, decide to allocate a fixed proportion of your investments to equity and to fixed income.
+Then once every year or so 'rebalance' your portfolio.
+What this means is that if the allocation between debt and equity funds has veered away from your desired ratio, you then shift money from one to the other in order to attain that percentage again.

-When equity is growing faster than fixed income --which is what you would expect most of the time --you would periodically sell some equity investments and invest the money in fixed income so that the balance would be restored.
-When equity starts lagging, you periodically sell some of your fixed income and move it into equity.
-This implements beautifully, the basic idea of booking profits and investing in the beaten down asset.
-Inevitably, things revert to a mean, and that means that when equity starts lagging, you have taken out some of your profits into a safe asset.
+When equity is growing faster than fixed income - which is what you would expect most of the time - you would periodically sell some equity investments and invest the money in fixed income so that the desired level is restored.
+When equity starts lagging, you periodically sell some of your fixed income assets and move the money into equity.
+This implements beautifully the basic idea of booking profits and investing in the beaten down asset.
+Inevitably things revert to a mean, so that when equity starts lagging, you would have already moved some of your profits to a safer asset.

-The real benefit of this is seen only when the markets start falling and the value of the equity portfolio starts declining.
-Even though the equity part of this portfolio would fall when the market falls, the equity profits that have been already been moved into debt funds would not fall.
+The real benefit of this is seen only when the markets start falling and the value of your equity portfolio starts declining.
+Even though the equity portion of this portfolio would fall when the market falls, the equity profits that have already been moved into debt funds will not fall.

 Implementing this concept can be challenging for some as it requires you to revisit your portfolio every once in a while and buy and sell funds as required.
 If this is too hands-on for you, an easier way to achieve the same result would be through investments in Balanced Funds (also called hybrid funds), which do the rebalancing for you.